ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-human-data.md

 ### General submission support

-At SciLifeLab, we have a team of data stewards that can help you describing and depositing your data.
+At SciLifeLab, we have a team of data stewards that can help you describe and deposit your data.
 Here are a few examples of the support that we offer:

-* Planning data submission
+* Plan data submission
 * Identify suitable repositories
 * Assist during the submission process when publishing data and code
 * Assist in the creation of metadata records in SciLifeLab Data Repository